 Our results provide a more accurate estimate of the contribution of earlier detection and advances in cancer treatment to the gain in life expectancy than previous work.
-For instance, CISNET estimates two separate life expectancies, one assuming breast cancer as the only cause of death and the other assuming all other causes as the only cause of death.27 CISNET then takes the smaller of these as the actual life expectancy.27 Thus, gains in overall life expectancy from 1975 to 2002 become increasingly dominated by the cause with higher mortality rates and, hence, lower life expectancy.
+For instance, CISNET estimates two separate life expectancies, one assuming breast cancer as the only cause of death and the other assuming all other causes as the only cause of death.27 CISNET then takes the smaller of these as the actual life expectancy.27 Thus, their estimate of the gains in overall life expectancy from 1975 to 2002 become increasingly dominated by the cause with higher mortality rates and, hence, lower life expectancy.
 Empirically, mortality rates from breast cancer exceeded those from all other causes and, therefore, the life expectancy from breast cancer was lower than life expectancy from all other causes.
 Consequently, although CISNET appears to consider mortality rates from other causes of death, it effectively relies only on breast cancer mortality rates when estimating the gain in life expectancy.
 In doing so, the CISNET approach underestimates the gain in life expectancy over time, which results in biased estimates of the contributions of breast cancer treatment and earlier detection to the gain in life expectancy.
 In contrast, we jointly model life expectancy from breast cancer and all other causes of death using a competing risk approach; overall survival equals the product of survival from both causes of death.
 In other words, our approach equally relies on case fatality rates from both causes of death (breast cancer and other disease) when estimating the gain in life expectancy.

 Our study also provides greater clarity to the contribution of earlier detection to the gain in life expectancy.
 The CISNET approach is to have several groups model the problem independently, which results in a range of estimates.
-CISNET simulated the progression of breast cancer using seven distinct models that varied between six and forty separate parameters, some of which rely on untestable assumptions of breast cancer progression from small non-invasive tumor to malignant cancer.28 CISNET estimated the contribution of earlier detection to be as low as 28% and as high as 65% to the decline in breast cancer mortality rates (1975-2000).1 This range corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.
-During the same time period (1975-2000), we estimated that earlier detection contributed 28% of the gain in life expectancy.
-Additionally, Sun et al. (2010) estimated earlier detection contributed 17% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000.11 This study may have underestimated the contribution from screening because it overestimated the contribution from improved breast cancer treatment by failing to distinguish between breast cancer and other diseases as causes of death.
-During the same time period (1988-2000), we calculated that early detection contributed 24% of the gain in life expectancy, which suggests that Sun et al. estimate of 17% is too low.
+CISNET simulated the progression of breast cancer using seven distinct models that varied between six and forty separate parameters, some of which rely on untestable assumptions of breast cancer progression from small non-invasive tumor to malignant cancer.28 One CISNET model estimated the contribution of earlier detection to the decline in breast cancer mortality rates to be 28% whereas another model estimated it to be 65% (1975-2000).1 This range corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.
+During the same time period (1975-2000), we used life tables based on the actual experience of breast cancer patients to estimate that earlier detection contributed 28% of the gain in life expectancy.
+Additionally, Sun et al. (2010) estimated that earlier detection contributed 17% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000.11 This study may have underestimated the contribution from screening because it overestimated the contribution from improved breast cancer treatment because it did not distinguish between breast cancer and other diseases as causes of death.
+During the same time period (1988-2000), we used life tables to calculate that early detection contributed 24% of the gain in life expectancy, which suggests that Sun et al. estimate of 17% is too low.
 Overall, our calculation of the contribution of earlier detection is broadly similar to many of the CISNET models and Sun et al., although we arrive at this conclusion using methods that require fewer assumptions and are less susceptible susceptibility to bias.
 The general agreement of these three different approaches should increase confidence in the estimates of the relative contribution of early detection, as well as better treatment of breast cancer.